Saturday, May 6, 2023

 Irmos.
 I will pour out my supplication to the Lord and to him will I declare my afflictions, for my soul has been filled with troubles and my life has approached Hades, so like Jonah I pray: Raise me up from death, O God.

-O Virgin, you gave birth to the physician and savior of our bodies and souls, and he is our Lord and the maker of all things.
-He causes streams of mercy to pour out copiously for us.
-Look after my life, which suffers now from harsh trials.
+O Virgin, you have given birth to the physician and savior of our bodies and souls, who pours forth streams of mercy.
+He is the maker of all things and our Lord.
+Heal my life, which suffers now from harsh trials.

-Exceptionally ill, abed without any end in sight and wasting away from bitter sickness, I entreat you as the fountain of mercy to have mercy on me and heal me, O Queen, and grant me the health of soul and body again.
+I have remained ill abed for a long time and waste away from bitter sickness.
+I entreat you as the well-spring of mercy to have mercy on me and heal me, O Queen, and grant me health of soul and of body again.

 My whole body is in pain and my soul is afflicted by an unbearable stroke of calamity.
-As I finish my life with groans, I cry to you from the uttermost depths of my heart: “Sympathetically deliver me from the dangers which have found me, all-immaculate Virgin.”
+As I finish my life with groans, I cry to you from the uttermost depths of my heart: “Sympathetically deliver me from the dangers which have found me, wholly pure Virgin.”

 Ode 7